Cirque du Soleil Tech Night, hosted by the Technology Alliance

 At Fred Hutch Cancer Center, Ghajar leads research into how dormant cancer cells evade treatment and what reactivates them.
 His lab bridges oncology, immunology, and bioengineering to explore the role of the immune system in suppressing dormant cancer cells.
 It’s a delicate numbers game that can tip the balance between remission and recurrence.

-Supported by the National Institutes of Health, the Kuni Foundation, the U.S. Department of Defense, and other funders, Ghajar holds the Peter S. Lefkarites Memorial Endowed Chair.
-Ghajar’s.
-His work is reshaping how we think about metastasis—not as a sudden invasion, but a slow, stealthy process that might be intercepted.
+Supported by the National Institutes of Health, the Kuni Foundation, U.S. Department of Defense and other funders, Ghajar holds the Peter S. Lefkarites Memorial Endowed Chair.
+Ghajar’s work is reshaping how we think about metastasis—not as a sudden invasion, but a slow, stealthy process that might be intercepted.
 Join us to explore how silence in the body might hold the key to preventing relapse.

 Agenda -